IMCA Defines Wealth Management

 Job task analysis identifies distinct knowledge and skills required to advise affluent clients

-IMCA released a white paper on November 8 detailing the findings of a comprehensive job analysis that defines the practice of wealth management.
+IMCA released a white paper in November 2012 detailing the findings of a comprehensive job analysis that defines the practice of wealth management.
 In addition to clarifying what constitutes a private wealth advisor, IMCA will use the analysis to refine the experience, education, examination, and ethics requirements of its Certified Private Wealth Advisor® (CPWA®) certification program.

 “Until now, no clear definition of private wealth advice or wealth management existed in the financial services industry,” said Sean R. Walters, CAE, executive director and CEO at IMCA.
 “This job analysis clearly defines wealth management as a distinct practice of advising high-net-worth clients with specialized expertise and skills.
 Financial advisors without this knowledge who work with affluent clients are doing them a disservice.”